slatex/lmhtools/README.md

 inconsistencies.
 Depending on the verbosity, more or fewer types of errors are displayed.

-Missing verbalizations can be displayed with extra command line options:
+Other issues that are not really considered errors can be shown with extra command line options:
+* `-ma`: Show missing alignments.
 * `-mvx`: Show missing verbalizations in all language files.
 * `-mv-...`: `...` should be a language like `en` or `de`.
         The script then prints all missing verbalizations for the language,